luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 """"""""""""""""""""""""""

 Model optimizer converts other model formats to OpenVINO's IR format, which produces .xml/.bin files.
-This format of the model can be deployed accross multiple Intel's devices, CPU, GPU, iGPU, **VPU** (which we are interested in), and FPGA.
+This format of the model can be deployed across multiple Intel devices: CPU, GPU, iGPU, **VPU** (which we are interested in), and FPGA.

 **--data_type=FP16** will convert the model to FP16 data type.
 Since VPU on the OAK cameras only supports FP16, we will want this enabled (and is there by default).
 More `information here <https://docs.openvino.ai/2022.1/openvino_docs_MO_DG_FP16_Compression.html#doxid-openvino-docs-m-o-d-g-f-p16-compression>`__.